 - Extensions to harmonic-oscillator mathematics.
 Minor changes in assumptions lead to states that people might consider to lie below traditional ground states.
 The resulting math has applications to elementary particle physics.

 - Mathematics-based modeling pertaining to elementary particles, astrophysics, and cosmology.
 Extended harmonic-oscillator math provides bases for modeling pertaining to elementary particles, dark matter, dark energy forces, and observations that physicists report.
-Modeling features solutions to equations featuring isotropic pairs of isotropic quantum harmonic oscillators.
+Modeling features solutions to equations featuring isotropic pairs of isotropic harmonic oscillators.

 - Elementary particles.
 A model outputs solutions correlating with all known elementary particles and a list of suggested elementary particles.

 - Astrophysics (dark matter).
-The list of elementary particles and one additional assumption suggests a well-specified candidate description of dark matter.
+The list of elementary particles and one additional assumption suggests a well-specified candidate description for dark matter.
 That description explains various observed ratios of dark matter effects to ordinary matter effects.

 - Cosmology.
 The list of elementary particles includes a description of dark energy forces.
 The description of dark energy forces explains three eras regarding the rate of expansion of the universe.
+The list of elementary particles underlies a candidate description for the inflationary epoch.
 The list of elementary particles provides a candidate explanation for baryon asymmetry.

 - Astrophysics (galaxy formation).
 A combination of dark matter aspects and dark energy forces leads to galaxy formation scenarios that match observed data.